aditidey-gif/AD-Daily-Kanban/DOCS_STORE.md

     **Persistence:** It calls saveTasks() to overwrite the old data with the updated status, ensuring the move is remembered after a page refresh.

+**Why this function is vital for your Flowchart:**

+In your PowerPoint flowchart, this function is the "bridge" between dragDrop.js and store.js.

+  i) dragDrop.js detects that you dropped a card into a new column.

+  ii) It tells updateTaskStatus: "Hey, Task #123 is now in 'Done'."

+  iii) This function updates the "Brain" (Store) so the data matches what you see on the screen.